 Master of Public Policy and Administration Program Diversity Statement

-The Master of Public Policy and Administration program at Mississippi State University recognizes and respects the differences that define each of us as individuals, including gender, color, ethnicity, national origin, age, disability, sexual orientation, gender identification, and beliefs.
-We recognize that a diverse mix of faculty, students, and staff promotes respect for the differences that constitute society.
+The Master of Public Policy and Administration program at Mississippi State University recognizes and respects the differences that define each of us as individuals, including gender, race, ethnicity, national origin, age, disability, sexual orientation, gender identification, and beliefs.
+We recognize that a diverse mix of faculty, students, and staff promotes respect for the differences that enrich society.
 The MPPA program is committed to promoting and supporting diversity by providing and encouraging a multiplicity of views and perspectives in our teaching, research, engagement, and all other activities.
-We will actively recruit members of under-represented groups to apply for admissions into the MPPA program and the ranks of our faculty, and will provide reasonable accommodation to students and faculty with disabilities.
+We will actively recruit members of under-represented groups to apply for admissions into the MPPA program and the ranks of our faculty, and will establish inclusive learning environments for all participants.

 - Faculty Recruitment - Identify underrepresented candidate(s) for open faculty position(s) and once hired, help to provide mentoring and support.